wp-plugins/imagetext/readme.txt

 1. Upload the folder to the "/wp-content/plugins/" directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Use in your content the tag [imgtxt] your image content [/imgtxt] to create images (other options see at the plugin admin panel).
+3. Use in your content the tag [imgtxt type=] your image content [/imgtxt] to create images (options see at the plugin admin panel), on template files you can use the function (method) call de\flashpixx\imagetext\link::get("qrcode | text | latex", "your image content", [optional associative array with options eg: array("textcolor" => "ff0000")]) and the function will return a full href tag

 == Changelog ==

+= 0.5 =
+* adding namespaces
+* add template function: de\flashpixx\imagetext\link::get(...) returns the link to the image (thanks to Al Almor)
+* remove http(s) option field of the widget form

+= 0.4 =

+* fixing encoding error for eg hebrew (thanks to Hetz for reporting the problem)
+* change encoding calls to the multibyte (mb) calls
+* fixing hash problem (same text on the same page but different image types creates images with the last type only)
+* adding HTML tag remove option for QR and text image types

+= 0.35 =

+* fixing some array errors

 = 0.3 =

 * fully rewritten
 * uses Google Chart API
 * create text, latex and QR codes

 = 0.2 =